ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ```latex
 $\text{imputation link} = w * \frac{\sum_{j\in{impclass}}{y_{j,t}}}{\sum_{j\in{impclass}}{x_{j,t}}} + (1 - w)*\frac{\sum_{j\in{impclass}}{y_{j,t-k}}}{\sum_{j\in{impclass}}{x_{j,t-k}}}$
 ```

+## Special Cases
+1. In certain scenarios it may be that to avoid the first period of non-responses all being constructed that the method will need to accept periods of back data.
+This data will be used to calculate links and forward impute from but will not be returned on the output.
+Care must be taken to ensure that the back data does mess with the prioreties mentioned above.

 ## Technical Information
 Perhaps link to the repository containing the code?